BURRINJA - CONTEXT

 10. Reduce energy costs and associated environmental / carbon footprint

-If successful, internal works would commence just prior to the end of 2018, with project completion before the end of 2019.
+Internal works should commence just prior to the end of 2018, with project completion before the end of 2019.

 CURRENT BUILDING CONDITIONS